Skip to Main Content

 APA Style

-APA Style, currently in its 7th edition, is a citation protocol established by the American Psychological Association.
+APA Style, currently in its 7th edition This link opens in a new window, is a citation protocol established by the American Psychological Association.
 This style was developed to ensure consistency and to provide style rules for scientific writing.

 APA is most often used in the disciplines of: